 Do you love the taste of Maple Syrup?
-Well so does Ted Amman.
+Would you like to have your own Codwood Maple Sugar Shack?
+Ted Amman says YES to both questions.
 He wanted to build a “shack” to house his family maple syrup harvest.
 Ted attended a cordwood workshop, visited the Cordwood Education Center, read everything he could get his hands on, picked my brain aplenty and then went and built his own cordwood masterpiece.
 I think the reader will agree that this is much more than a “shack.”
 Ted gives sage advice with his comments (below).
 If you are planning to build using cordwood it is wise to take advice from someone with experience.The framework braced and ready for the roof.
 The split face block protects the cordwood from splashback in heavy snow or rain.The cordwood commences.
 Notice how Ted uses a good random pattern with his wood selection.

 Bottle ends: Ted says, “I found the wine/whiskey/gin bottles in the wall to be very attractive.
 Don’t cut them short.
 In my 11.5 inch wall, 12 inch bottles seem to draw light (from inside and outside) better than 11 inch bottles.
 Matching colored bottles with clear ones is ok but not necessary.
 If your colored bottle is dark (blue or green or whatever) match it up with a lighter version of the same color – yields a very nice effect both inside and outside.
 I used a lot of Sapphire Gin bottles – medium blue (square).
 I matched them with the same bottle (square & blue).
 The result was a very attractive blue.
 Then I started putting them in at an angle – like a diamond.
 That turned out very well.
 If you have a fairly large roof overhang like I do, put the bottles mostly in the lower 2/3 or 3/4 of the wall for maximum effect.
 Bottles up near the top look good on the gable ends but are pretty dark on the side walls.”